casys-kaist/slow-memory-emulation/README.md

 # Slow Memory Emulation
-* This tool lets you emulate slow memory using memory bandwidth saturation and throttling.
+* This tool lets you emulate slow memory with memory bandwidth saturation and throttling.
 * By slowing down the memory performance of one node in a two-socket system, it emulates a heterogeneous memory system.
 Therefore, this tool assumes a two-socket system.
 Otherwise, it will not work as expected.